Life at Assembled

 Another big selling point for me was Assembled’s transparency culture, which our co-founders adopted from their time at Stripe.
 That really resonated with me because I wanted an opportunity to operate outside of just my engineering role — I wanted to be in tune with what was happening in other parts of the company.

-Q. Does that mean you were the 11th employee?
+Q. Does that mean you were the eighth employee?

 A. Yes, I think so.

-Q. Growing from a company of 11 after you joined to a company of 100 now, what’s been the most striking part of that transition from your perspective?
+Q. Growing from a company of eight after you joined to a company of 100 now, what’s been the most striking part of that transition from your perspective?

 A. When you use the word "striking," two things come to mind: what has changed the most and what has surprisingly stayed the same.